Internet of Things

 • Commercial Internet of Things is concerned with IoT systems and devices used in businesses and enterprises.
 Commercial IoT devices have paved the way for today's consumer-level deployments.

-• Industrial Internet of Things (IIoT) involves sensors and devices connected with computers' industrial applications.
+• Industrial Internet of Things (IIoT) involves sensors and devices connected to industrial computers.
 For example, in manufacturing and energy management, IIoT assists data collection, exchange, and analysis, improving productivity, efficiency, and other economic components.
 IIoT uses cloud computing to optimize process controls.

 • Infrastructure Internet of Things is a subset of Industrial Internet of Things.
 But due to its significance in smart infrastructure development, it's considered a different IoT type.